jacek-gorgon/NJsonApi/README.md

 }
 ```

-## Sample project included
+## Sample projects included
-Play around with the working NJsonApi.HelloWorld sample project.
+NJsonApi can be hosted in IIS (see the NJsonApi.HelloWorld example) or OWIN/Katana hosted in an example console application (NJsonApi.Console.Katana).

-Use a browser and explore the related resource thanks to HATEOAS...

-... or run Fiddler and load the included session file for a full test bench.
+Use a browser and explore the related resource thanks to HATEOAS or run Fiddler and load the included session file for a full test bench.